-The chipmaker is already having to notify its investors of a delay of at least six months in the transition to an advanced manufacturing process of 7 nm - and of a new business approach that will not outright disqualify the use of external chip production in some products
+The chipmaker is already having to notify its investors of a delay of at least six months in the transition to an advanced manufacturing process of 7 nm - and of a new business approach that will not outright disqualify the use of external chip production as part of some products

-Intel has had to publicly and officially admit, on several occasions, that its 10-nanometer manufacturing technology has in fact failed and will never meet the targets set for it in performance and production outputs - prompting us to stare at the next 7-nanometer roll, hoping this process takes time Preparing to correct all the hardships and shortcomings of his predecessor.
+Intel has had to publicly and officially admit, on several occasions, that its 10-nanometer manufacturing technology has actually failed and will never meet the targets set for it in performance and production outputs - causing us to stare at the next 7-nanometer rollout, hoping this process will take time Preparing to correct all the hardships and shortcomings of his predecessor.

-Unfortunately, the production of tiny and fast chips on a huge scale is not a simple business at all, so now it seems that the transition to the next generation at the blue chip maker is not entirely smooth - the company had to declare that they identified a defect in one of the many production stages, and its repair will delay commercial availability.
+Unfortunately, the production of tiny and fast chips on a huge scale is not a simple business at all, so now it seems that the transition to the next generation at the blue chip maker is not entirely smooth - the company was forced to declare a defect in one of the many production stages, and its repair will delay commercial availability.
 First 7 nm chips in at least half a year, to a time frame of late 2022 or early 2023.

 Different small chips for different components within the central processing unit will give the greatest flexibility to manufacturers with relatively small compromises on latency in communication between components or their relative operating efficiency, so it is understandable why Intel is willing to consider the idea of using chips not made in the company.
 Would make technological and economic sense.
 Especially when it suddenly appears that the jump to 7 nm can also be much faster and smoother than we estimated.